-- (a) all persons operating or maintaining an aircraft registered in Uganda wherever the persons may be; and - (b) to the approval of organisations involved in the maintenance of such aircraft, engines, propellers and associated parts wherever those may be.
+- (a) all persons operating or maintaining an aircraft registered in Uganda wherever the persons may be; and - (b) the approval of organisations involved in the maintenance of aircraft, engines, propellers and associated parts wherever these may be located.

 3. Interpretation